lue-bird/elm-state-interface/README.md

 Note: This example is supposed to show differences in architecture.
 This package is (currently) not a replacement for [`andrewMacmurray/elm-concurrent-task`](https://dark.elm.dmy.fr/packages/andrewMacmurray/elm-concurrent-task/latest/) which allows custom tasks.
-A goal is to publish those APIs in this elm package instead of users doing the work only for their own projects.
+A goal is to publish more browser APIs like webstorage in this elm package instead of users doing the work only for their own projects.
 I'm a noob in the js world, so feedback and contributions are welcome ❀

+## future

+  - add audio interface similar to [`MartinSStewart/elm-audio`](https://dark.elm.dmy.fr/packages/MartinSStewart/elm-audio/latest/)
+  - potentially: basic `node` APIs

+Note: The package is very much not designed to be easily extensible.
+Adding stuff _will_ force a major version bump.
+The module and interface structure is also not equipped to support multiple platforms.

+If you have knowledge in any of these fields on the js side, have pointers or already a basic implementation using ports, [come by](https://github.com/lue-bird/elm-state-interface/discussions/new/choose)!